MicrosoftDocs/win32/desktop-src/Msi/code-page-handling-windows-installer-.md

 ---
-Description: The Windows Installer stores all database strings in a single shared string pool to reduce the size of the database, and to improve performance.
+description: The Windows Installer stores all database strings in a single shared string pool to reduce the size of the database, and to improve performance.
 For a list of numeric code pages, see Localizing the Error and ActionText Tables. ms.assetid: 5d413fb7-99da-49f3-ace3-ec285df2e634
 title: Code Page Handling (Windows Installer) ms.topic: article